The Xometry app works best with JavaScript enabled!

 What Is PolyJet™ 3D Printing?

 The PolyJet™ 3D printing process makes use of an inlet-style printing head that can deposit multiple different materials from independent nozzles onto the build platform; as such PolyJet™ is a subclass of inkjet printing.
 The materials used in PolyJet™ printers are exclusively photopolymers.
 These 3D printed polymers will solidify when exposed to UV light.
 PolyJet™ parts also require support materials for large overhangs and internal volumes, which means some post-processing may be required.
-A typical PolyJet™ printer is shown in Figure 1 below:
+PolyJet is great for color 3D printing, as shown below:

 The advantage of using PolyJet™ printers is that they can quickly manufacture “form, fit and functional” prototypes.
 These prototypes look and feel like the final product by making use of different colors and different materials.
 For example, a mock-up of a hand drill can be printed that has all the relevant colors and feel of the final part while also having a soft grip handle.

-What Are the Different Types of PolyJet™ 3D Printers?
+Types of PolyJet™ 3D Printers

-The different types of PolyJet™ 3D printers include:
+A few types of PolyJet™ 3D printers include:

 1. Objet30: Used for printing rubber-like materials all the way up to a high-production-volume J4100 machine.